Faith Tours of India

 Sikh gurdwaras in India are sacred places for prayer and commemorating Sikh gurus, with the most famous being Harimandir Saheb or the Golden Temple.
 Gurdwaras are centres of worship and community service, serving free meals and focusing on equality and devotion.

-Many specialist pilgrimage tours visit historical Sikh sites.
+Many specialist pilgrimage tours of India visit historical Sikh sites.
 Our Encountering Religions tour explores Gandhi’s heritage alongside other faiths.
 You’ll visit the Taj Mahal in Agra and experience Sikh culture at the Golden Temple.
 You’ll also discover the Sikh pilgrimage sites of Tarn Taran and Goindwal Sahi, visit the Wagha daily flag-lowering ceremony, and see the Buddhist site of Varanasi.

 HINDU TOURS IN INDIA